Hi! I’m Isaac. I’m from Seattle, North America. I like to learn languages.

 How not to learn languages, part 1

-French in high school was a little better, because I do have Francophone relatives.
+French in high school was a little better, partly because I do have Francophone relatives.
 But after two years of grammar drills and apathetic teachers, I was ready to give up on ever getting fluent in French.

-“You guys should learn Chinese,” our dad once said to my brother and me, when we were about 8 and 11.
+“You guys should learn Chinese,” our dad once said to my brother and me, when we were 8 and 11.
 “It’s going to be important someday.”

-For about three years, outside of work, learning Chinese was my life.
+For about three years, outside of work, learning Chinese became my life.
 It was hard, and sometimes it was boring, but the more I learned the more fun it got.
 I started reading comic books and light novels in Chinese, watching Chinese TV, and listening to Chinese pop music, learning the lyrics and singing them at the KTV in Chinatown.
 Speaking with my Chinese and Taiwanese friends in Chinese got less tiring and more exhilarating.

 How not to learn languages, part 2